 About

-Jordana Rubenstein is a filmmaker and visual artist.
-She holds a double degree in Human Rights Journalism and Theater from Bard College, where she co-organized an arts education program in the West Bank for four years.
+Understory Docs is a project led by Jordana Rubenstein-Edberg, a filmmaker, educator and community engaged artist.
+She holds a double degree in Human Rights Journalism and Theater from Bard College, where she co-organized an arts education program in the West Bank.
 She also holds an MFA Social Practice degree from the Corcoran School of Art in DC, a unique program that combines art and public policy.
-She was a recipient of the Thomas J. Watson Fellowship where she studied visual storytelling practices in Central and South America.
+She was a recipient of the Thomas J. Watson Fellowship where she studied visual storytelling practices in Central and South America, the Docs-in-Progress Film Fellowship, and the Union Docs Collaborative Film fellowship, among others.

-Jordana also worked at a number of non-profit, gallery and film organizations including: the National Geographic Society (DC), Monument Lab (PA), Steps to End Family Violence (NYC), Artists Striving to End Poverty (NYC), and the Nashman Center for Civic Engagement (DC).
+Jordana has worked at a number of non-profit, gallery and film organizations including: Just Vision Media, the National Geographic Society (DC), Monument Lab (PA), Steps to End Family Violence (NYC), Artists Striving to End Poverty (NYC), and the Nashman Center for Civic Engagement (DC).
 Her films and visual art work have been showcased at Transformer Gallery (DC), Art Basel (Miami), and the Corcoran Gallery (DC).
-She is currently directing a film about the Carter Barron Amphitheater in Washington DC, set to premiere in July 2023.